annisele/SimCity/README.md

 Everyone in Team 14 had roles in multiple parts of the project.

 House
-+Design Documentation
+  + Design Documentation
-+Implementation
+  + Implementation
-+JUnit Testing
+  + JUnit Testing

 Market
   + Design Documentation